| Year | G | AVG | OBP | SLG | OPS | HR | RBI | SB | wRC+ | WAR |

 | 2026 ST | — | — | — | — | — | — | — | — | — | — |

 The Best Player on This Roster.
-Full Stop.
+He Knows It.
+Now Prove It Over 162.

 Zach Neto has accumulated 10.2 bWAR since Opening Day 2024.
 Not shortstop-adjusted.
 Not age-qualified.
 A top-10 position player in baseball over the last two seasons — playing for the Los Angeles Angels, a team that has done almost everything else wrong.